sw-baek/R-/README.md

 # R-
-R tutorial just for me
+## R tutorial just for me
+### include how to use various packages which are KoNLP, dplyr, Wordcloud etc